Outsourcing software development – The art of not going too far at offshoring & body leasing in IT

 Ask for an evaluation of the software outsourcing services

 Your business partners and friends are another source of information worth checking out.
 Ask them if they outsource their IT services, where to and what they think about it.
 Recommendation is always valuable, especially from people you trust.

 Offshore development companies rankings, developers comparisons, outsourcing reviews

-When choosing a country to consider outsourcing to, websites like hackerrank.com offer a very good insight into the world ranking of software developers.
+When choosing a country to consider software outsourcing to, websites like hackerrank.com offer a very good insight into the world ranking of software development companies.
 Currently China, Russia and Poland lead the pack of the first 50, closely trailed by Switzerland.
 Being Polish myself I can’t really help a bit of a bias here, but just look at us all the way at the podium.
 Pity we don’t kick the ball as well as we code.
 Hackerrank does give a comprehensive view and includes various factors for their rankings.

 Another place to look is clutch.co where you will find development companies along with all kinds of useful B2B info.
 Here, you can easily categorise your search and look around for what you need.
 Most Google searches of the type ‘’mobile app developer Poland’’ (or Russia, India or what have you) will point you to clutch.co anyway.
 The website bases their ranking on confirmed client reviews, size of completed projects and presence on the market.
 Developers must have actual, proven value to make it to the top 10 here, so when you’re looking around for options this one is definitely worth visiting.

 Outsourcing is not limited to whole projects.
 Most well established developers offer body leasing.
 They rent out their professionals to clients.
 As certain IT skills are highly sought after, developers are happy to literally lend a hand if you need one.